Events managers use project management skills to organise events on behalf of a client or in-house for a company.

 Once employed within the events management sector, employers often offer the opportunity to study for work-based qualifications such as an NVQ level 2, 3 and 4 in Events, an HNC in Events Management or a qualification from the Chartered Institute of Marketing (CIM)

 The role of an events manager is a highly demanding one requiring a wide range of skills.
-These include:

 - Excellent organisational abilities